compbiofan/SimSCSnTree/README.md

     segcopy_f is a file you generated from Ginkgo named SegCopy.
 We use this file as a template to generate a file with the same format. gt.all.csv is the file you generated in step #1 in this section.
 If you want to include all ancestral nodes along with the leaves, do not put the option --leafonly in the command line.
 Otherwise use --leafonly in your command.

     The format of the output is "chr, start, end, leaf#1, leaf#2, ...".
 From the fourth column (1-based), the entries are integer copy numbers.

+## <a name="ground_truth_SNV"></a>Making ground truth SNV list from the simulator for comparison.

+Read the from_first_step.tree.npy file in the folder specified by -n option generated in the first step of the simulator and convert it to a csv file.

+    ```python read_tree.py -n -f from_first_step.tree.npy > snv.all.csv```

+The resulting file's format is chromosome, position, reference nucleotide, variant nucleotide, the allele the variant is on (0 or 1), and the ID of the cell that contains this SNV.

 ## <a name="newick"></a>Generate a newick-formatted tree from .npy file in simulation.